kmlawson/china-revolutions-mo3337/seminars.md

 ## Spring Vacation

+* Please relax and enjoy your spring vacation!

 ## Week 8 - The Cultural Revolution

 **Preparation:**

-* Your second short essay is due the day before class
-* The reading is deliberately light this week to allow you to continue your work on your long essay, which is due in two weeks.
+* The reading is deliberately very light this week to allow you to continue your work on your long essay.
 Don't miss this opportunity to make progress.
-Think of the second short essay as an exercise in demonstrating that progress, rather than as a self-contained assignment.

-* Please watch Morning Sun (2003) - 2 Hour Documentary by Carma Hinton.
+* Watch Morning Sun (2003) - 2 Hour Documentary by Carma Hinton.
 It is available in the library reference area.
 Consider scheduling a time to watch it together with 2-3 classmates.
 The fact the DVD was in use the day before class is not an appropriate excuse for not having watched the documentary.
 Plan ahead.
+Take notes and be ready to discuss the documentary.

 * MacFarquhar on CR:
     * X: [Setting the Stage](https://www.youtube.com/watch?v=aOh2QW6diA4)